TypicalAM/goread/README.md

 You can use the `--get_colors` flag to generate a colorscheme from pywal.
 For that you have to supply it with the pywal `colors.json` file which is usually located at `~/.cache/wal/colors.json`.
 To generate the `colors.json` file you can run `wal -stni ~/wallpapers/example.png`.

-## ✨ Tasks to do
+## ✨ Contributing

+### TODOs

 Here are the things that I've not yet implemented, contributions and suggestions are very welcome!

-- [x] URL highlighting and opening (Experimental, feel free to create an issue)
+- [x] URL highlighting and opening
+- [x] Automatically theming the glamour viewer
 - [ ] AI-Generated feed suggestions
 - [ ] Adding customizable keybinds

-- [x] Automatically theming the glamour viewer
+### Issues

+If something doesn't work feel free to create an issue and include:

+- Output of `goread --version` if applicable
+- Logs are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows

 ## 💁 Credit where credit is due